 Memorable Manitobans: William Thomas Manser (1869-1958)

-Born at Sussex, England in 1869, he immigrated to Canada in 1905 with his wife Sadie (?-1921) and daughter.
-They settled at Virden and subsequently had a son, William T. Manser (b 1911, son-in-law of H. H. Goulter).
-He was responsible for construction of many of the town’s prominent buildings, including the high school, churches, public auditorium, offices, homes, and bridges.
+Born at Sussex, England in 1869, he immigrated to Canada in 1905 with his wife Sadie Mason (1875-1921) and daughter Violet Manser (1901-?).
+They settled at Virden and subsequently had a son, William Thomas Manser (1911-1975, son-in-law of Herbert Hanks Goulter).
+He was responsible for construction of many of the region’s prominent buildings, including schools, churches, public auditorium, offices, homes, and bridges.
 He retired in 1944.
-He died 16 May 1958 while driving from Virden to Carberry, and was buried in the Virden Cemetery.
+He died on 16 May 1958 while driving from Virden to Carberry, and was buried in the Virden Cemetery.
 He is commemorated by the Manser Bridge in Virden.

 1911 Canada census, Automated Genealogy.